dnvHkon/Veracity-Identity-and-Services-Api/README.md

 ### Customizing OpenId Connect events

 You can supply a full OpenIdConnectEvents object through AzureAdB2COptions.OpenIdConnectEvents when calling AddVeracityAuthentication.
+This is an optional setting, that is not needed to use Veracity authentication.
 ```csharp
 services
   .AddAuthentication(o =>